Nearsoft/jobs/readme.md

 ## Python Engineer
 ⭐️

 * We are looking for great engineering talent to help us grow in 2018 and beyond.
 We have interesting problems and big ambitions.
-We need outstanding people to help us build awesome stuff.
+We need outstanding people to help us build awesome stuff
 * A Back End Engineer is someone special.
 You've got experience, but also wisdom; you're great technically, but also with people; you take pride in your craft, and also in the success of your teammates.
 You have high standards.
 You love to ship.
-And you're excited by the prospect of using your talents to meaningfully help other people.
+And you're excited by the prospect of using your talents to meaningfully help other people

 ### Our Ideal Candidate

-* You have a minimum of 4 years professional software experience.
+* You have a minimum of 4 years professional software experience
-* You have experience with several programming languages (Java or Ruby) and deep knowledge of at least one object-oriented language.
+* You have experience with several programming languages (Java or Ruby) and deep knowledge of at least one object-oriented language
 * You do (or would) enjoy working in Python (at least 1 year of experience)
 * You have experience with JavaScript, Node.js and Angular (1.4.x)
 * You've got hands-on experience with e-commerce systems (designing, building, maintaining)
 * You have experience with microservices (building, deploying, supporting)
-* You have a willingness and ability to communicate ideas and lead/mentor other developers.
+* You have a willingness and ability to communicate ideas and lead/mentor other developers
-* You have designed and implemented optimized, scalable architectures.
+* You have designed and implemented optimized, scalable architectures
-* You have built and worked with RESTful APIs.
+* You have built and worked with RESTful APIs
-* You are great at query optimization on relational (MySQL) and non-relational databases.
+* You are great at query optimization on relational (MySQL) and non-relational databases
-* You have experience with AWS technologies such as Lambda, Redshift, DynamoDB, and S3.
+* You have experience with AWS technologies such as Lambda, Redshift, DynamoDB, and S3
-* You have experience with RabbitMQ, Celery, Redis, and Elasticsearch.
+* You have experience with RabbitMQ, Celery, Redis, and Elasticsearch

 ## QA Automation Engineer